 Agreement on the Transfer of Membership Rights and Obligations in a Housing Cooperative

-A bilateral agreement entered into by the transferor and transferee, which sets out specifications concerning the transferor’s transfer of his/her membership and membership share in the cooperative housing to the transferee, to which the rental right to the respective cooperative flat is connected.
+A bilateral agreement entered into by the transferor and transferee, which sets out specifications concerning the transferor’s transfer of his/her membership and a membership share in the cooperative housing to the transferee, to which the rental right to the respective cooperative flat is connected.
 The agreement states the price for transferring membership rights and obligations, the payment of the price and conditions of transferring the cooperative flat.

 Based on the Lease Agreement, the property owner (Lessor) leaves the respective property for the use of the lessee against payment, for a fixed or indefinite term.
-Flat rental is specially amended by section 685 et seq. of the Civil Code and commercial space rental is conditioned in separate Act No. 116/1990 Coll. on the lease and sublease of commercial space.
+Flat rental is specially amended by section 685 et seq. of the Civil Code and commercial space rental is conditioned in separate Act No. 116/1990 Coll., on the lease and sublease of commercial space.